bellebasso/Minimalists-Paradise/README.md

 ## Infobox callouts
 Make your notes aesthetic and interactive with the infobox callouts (inspired by and adapted from [this snippet](https://github.com/Avyrra/Infobox-Callouts?tab=readme-ov-file)).

 > This is integrated to use the theme colors.
-If you prefere to use the original snippet with all the customization features, disable the infobox section via the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin.
+If you prefer to use the original snippet with all the customization features, disable the infobox section via the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin.
 ### How to use?
 ```markdown
 > [!infobox] this is an infobox